monarch-initiative/mondo/docs/editors-guide/dd-github-conflicts.md

 ### Rebase instructions using command line:
 1. checkout branch that has conflicts
 2. `git rebase master`
 3. Make changes in file (open the mondo-edit.obo file in a text editor (like Sublime) and search for the conflicts.
-These are usually preceeded by <<<<<.
+These are usually preceded by <<<<<.
 Fix the conflicts, then save.)
 4. `git add -A`
 5. `git rebase --continue`
 6. `git push -f`